Skip to Content

 In 1930, pioneer WM Anderson, wrote a letter to the editor of Manawatū Standard including past reflections of his time as a tenant on Lombard Street, circa.
 1883-5.
 With the street belonging to two parties there was some tension between the subdivisions.
 A high fence was built, blocking those with houses at the northern end from entering town.
 As a result, delivery services from butchers, bakers and milkmen, also had to forgo the more direct southern route (from Cuba Street) and access their northern customers via Featherston Street.
 When a hole was struck through the fence, yet another barrier was raised, a padlocked gate.
 The padlock was leased to a man who asked sixpence a week from each householder for the privilege of its use.
 Eventually the fence was cut down on the condition that northern end owners buy a quarter acre section on the southern end as well.

 Orange Lodge Trustees (a Protestant organisation) purchased property in Lombard Street in 1883-4.
 The Orange Hall was constructed and became a meeting hub for many groups, organisations, and clubs thereafter.
+Here is an image of the Promoters and First Officers of Loyal Orange Lodge No. 65, Star of Freedom.
 The hall was gutted by a fire in 1915 and rebuilt as the Orange Lodge Hall.
 In 1931 Orange Lodge temporarily housed 54 students from Central School.

-A bowling green was established in Lombard Street in the early 1890s.
-The site was purchased in 1890 by Mr J Walkley and the bowling green established.
+A bowling club was established in Palmerston North in 1890.
+The Lombard Street site was purchased in 1890 by Mr J Walkley and the green established.
 Play began the following year and Mr Walkley reigned as club president for 12 years.
 With the club owning property in Lombard and Taonui Streets.
 The Taonui Street side was developed into a bowling green from 1907.
 Combined with Lombard Street it amounted to two full sized greens.
 By that stage Mr JA Nash, was president of the club.
 By 1925, due to financial restraints, the Lombard Street frontage was sold and a new pavilion built on the Taonui Street side.

 For a comprehensive history of the street's development, businesses, and who lived there, take a look at the lecture notes of Brian Mather and supplementary material from the Palmerston North Historical Society, circa.
 2006.